rxqv/htv/README.md

   --index INDEX [INDEX ...], -i INDEX [INDEX ...]
-                        Index of search results to download --all, -a             Download all search results in page --url, -u             Show urls of the source video, do not download --metadata, -m        Show metadata of the source video, do not download --verbose, -v         Enable verbose logging for video download
+                        Index of search results to download --all, -a             Download all search results in page --franchise, -f       Download the video and all other videos in its franchise --url, -u             Show urls of the source video, do not download --metadata, -m        Show metadata of the source video, do not download --verbose, -v         Enable verbose logging for video download